 General guidelines for our regular events: If attending in person, please arrive early.
 Allow enough time to settle yourself comfortably - to greet others and arrange your seating and texts.
 We will be starting at the scheduled time.
 In general, open conversation is better after the practice or class, rather than before.

 Current pandemic guidelines: Dorje Ling is open.
 To ensure the safety and health of all concerned, please be fully vaccinated and boosted if you attend in person, and stay away if you are not feeling well or have had a known exposure to any COVID or flu.
-Please bring a mask.
+Masking is optional.

 Lunar Day Pujas